mlb2251/pluck-artifact/README.md

 make table-1-cell eager_enum sorted_list
 ```

-Differences from submission: we expect some differences from the original submission as during the review process we normalized one aspect of our comparison to Dice.jl (related to variable ordering).
-This results in some benchmarks improving for us (e.g. `insurance`) and others becoming weaker for us (e.g. `alarm`).
+Differences from submission: we expect some differences from the original submission as during the review process we normalized for one aspect of our comparison to Dice.jl (related to variable ordering).
+This results in some benchmarks becoming stronger for us (e.g. `insurance`) and others becoming weaker for us (e.g. `alarm`).

 However the claim made by the table remains the same as in the original submission.
 In particular, in the Bayesian Networks and Network Reachability subsections of the table we broadly expect Dice.jl to outperform us, though we occasionally do better, as discussed in submission lines 748-754: